guillaumeduhan/node-firebase-boilerplate/README.md

 ## Built With

 * [Node](https://nodejs.org) - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-* [Firebase](https://Firebasejs.com/) - Firebase is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+* [Firebase](https://firebase.google.com/) - Firebase is Google's mobile platform that helps you quickly develop high-quality apps and grow your business.

 ## Version